10clouds/10cDevops-Test/README.md

 * Give read only access to 10Clouds-devops-test user.

 ### 2. Application
-* Prepare simple 3-tier hello-world application with flask or django where you can simply interact (read/write) with database.
+* Prepare a simple 3-tier hello-world application with flask or django where you can simply interact (read/write) with database.

 ### 3. Docker
 * Dockerize application that you have been prepared